 In times of hyperinflation, there’s a divergence between share prices and the exchange rate.

 Even though shares continue to rise in local currency terms, they begin to lag and lose money in real terms.

 Gold becomes the asset of choice, stocks become a terrible investment, and bonds are zeroed.

 In general, people want to buy any asset that’s of a “real” or non-financial character.
-This includes machinery, factories, tools, metals, and natural compounds.
+This includes land, machinery, factories, tools, metals, and natural compounds.

 Even finished goods and capital investments like construction equipment will get purchased as stores of wealth even though they’re not needed for their originally manufactured or intended purposes.
 In the Weimar Republic, even granite, sandstone, and various forms of minerals became desired things to own.

 Once inflation reaches “escape velocity” – i.e., policymakers can’t close the imbalance between external income, external spending, and debt servicing requirements, and keep printing money to make up the gap – it spirals into hyperinflation.

 At this point, the currency will never recover its status as a way to store wealth.

 What do governments need to do once hyperinflation takes control?